alexandermichels/WeatherWaves/README.md

 > The National Weather Service has issued a Flash Flood Watch for the Richmond area which expires 12:00 AM on June 23, 2018.
 Stay safe!

-> The National Weather Service has issued the following for the Tallulah area:
-Tornado Warning which expires 4:30 PM CDT on June 22, 2018 Severe Thunderstorm Watch which expires 7:00 PM CDT on June 22, 2018 Stay safe!
+> The National Weather Service has issued the following for the Tallulah area: \n Tornado Warning which expires 4:30 PM CDT on June 22, 2018 \n Severe Thunderstorm Watch which expires 7:00 PM CDT on June 22, 2018 \n Stay safe!